-I am an Assistant Professor at the University of Florida, with a joint appointment in the Department of Sociology and Criminology & Law and the Center for Latin American Studies and director of UF's International Ethnography Lab.
+I am an assistant professor at the University of Florida, with a joint appointment in the Department of Sociology and Criminology & Law and the Center for Latin American Studies and director of UF's International Ethnography Lab.
 My research lies at the intersection of sociology, political science, and Latin American Studies.
 I am interested in how policies and political changes that seek to reduce inequality and violence end up contributing to these problems and how changing modalities of violence in the 21st century affect state building and capacity, with a specific focus on policing.
 I am passionate about qualitative inquiry and ethnography, with a focus on how power dynamics within academia contribute to experiences with violence as researchers conduct fieldwork.
 I am also interested in how qualitative research can be better integrated into experimental research and used to improve the collection of survey data.
-I have conducted research in Guatemala, Colombia, Venezuela, and the United States and recently began collaborating on a project that spans nine countries in Latin Americas.
+I have conducted research in Guatemala, Colombia, Honduras, Venezuela, and the United States and recently began collaborating on a project that spans nine countries in Latin Americas.
 Click here for my CV.

 My first book, Harassed: Gender, Bodies, and Ethnographic Research, was co-authored with Patricia Richards and published with University of California Press in 2019.
 Harassed examines the androcentric, racist, and colonial epistemological foundations of ethnographic methodology that continue to contribute to silence surrounding sexual harassment and other forms of violence researchers encounter in the field.
 Check out the New Books Network Podcast episode where we talk about Harassed here and our book talk with Kendal Broad and Randol Contreras at the University of Florida here.